The Ultimate Fighter: Undefeated Finale: Predictions & Analysis

 A few statistical edges stand out.
 Rosa throws significantly more leather — a 1.2 sig. strike per minute gap.
 Ostovich is far more active with takedowns, averaging 9.0 more per 15 minutes.
 Ostovich has tighter striking defense, making opponents miss more often.

 The Pick: Montana De La Rosa over Rachael Ostovich.
-We're leaning Rosa here at 70%, a solid but not overwhelming edge.
+The model is firm on this one: Rosa at 78%.

 Luis Pena